Frequently Asked Questions

 Is the Mill running?

-The Lang Grist Mill operates during regular operational hours throughout the summer as well as at special events (with the exclusion of late fall and winter events).
+The Lang Grist Mill is interpreted during regular operational hours throughout the summer as well as at special events (with the exclusion of late fall and winter events).
 Keep an eye on our homepage under Special Demonstrations to see when our Grist Mill will be grinding.

 Is a visit to the Mill included in the admissions fee?